okonomichiyaki/supercat/010-F07-admiral.md

 ## Act II

+✦ Does bot have no Weapon resources?

-✦ Can bot Tax to get a Weapon resource?
+- Can bot Tax to get a Weapon resource?

 ✦ Can bot Secure or Influence Court Enforcers?

-✦ Can bot Tax or Secure to take captives from a Regent?

-✦ Can bot use Court Enforcers' Abduct (Battle) ability to take captives from a Regent?
+✦ Can bot Tax, Secure, or use Court Enforcers' Abduct (Battle) ability to take captives from a Regent?

 ✦ Can bot Build, Repair, or Move to get Empire control of a planet?